Jersey Airport: Road

 There are long and short-stay car parks located at the airport, and free parking areas for bicycles and motorcycles.
 There are also many Car Hire companies, with desks located in the Arrivals Hall.

 The airport connects to the road network via a roundabout onto L'Avenue de la Reine Elizabeth II and L'Avenue de la Commune.

 Public transport

 There is a public taxi rank, and bus stop directly outside the arrivals hall.
-LibertyBus route 15 is the main service between the Airport and the main bus station, Liberation Station in St Helier. - it runs every 15 minutes (20 on Sundays).
-Additionally, hourly route 9 between St Helier and La Grève de Lecq calls at the airport as does seasonal route 22 between St Helier and l'Etacq, also hourly.
+LibertyBus route 15 is the main service between the Airport and the main bus station, Liberation Station in St Helier; it runs every 15 minutes (20 on Sundays).
+Additionally, hourly route 9 between St Helier and La Grève de Lecq calls at the airport, as does seasonal route 22 between St Helier and l'Etacq, which is also hourly.